SareraBy/First_HUDGMOD/README.md

 # EasyHudGmod
 #### Simple HUD FOR GMOD

-This is a simple hud for the game garrys mod
+This is a simple hud for the game garrys mod.
+LUA test

  ### Lang: Lua